|Common Academic Program (CAP) 1|

 |Mathematics||3 cr. hrs.|

 The credit hours listed reflect what is needed to complete each CAP component.
 However, they should not be viewed as a cumulative addition to a student's degree requirements because many CAP courses are designed to satisfy more than one CAP component (e.g., Crossing Boundaries and Advanced Studies) and may also satisfy requirements in the student's major.

 Must include two different disciplines and at least one accompanying lab.

-U.S. History AP credit will not satisfy this requirement.
+U.S. History AP and CLEP credit will not satisfy this requirement.

 May not double count with First-Year Humanities Commons, Second-Year Writing, Oral Communication, Social Science, Arts, or Natural Sciences CAP components, but may double count with courses taken to satisfy other CAP components and/or courses taken in the student's major.

 The course or experience is designed by faculty in each major; it may, or may not, be assigned credit hours.